 “It’s really hard to even articulate what that was like,” Stocks said.
 “The fact that so many people would dial into those calls… They were appreciative that everything was being done to get us back open as soon as we could, and they just held on and wanted to come back.
 It was quite overwhelming really.”

 Now, Stocks focuses on making sure LEGOLAND is “successful here and now while also strategically planning how we want to develop the Resort over the next 10-15 years.”
-Stocks and his Central Planning Team have been focusing on the retention of staff and multi-skilling front-line staff.
+Stocks and his Central Planning Team focus on the retention of staff and multi-skilling front-line staff.
 Training front-line employees in different roles and areas of the park helps create knowledgeable and confident staff who then create great experiences for the park guests.

 “We’ve been deliberate on focusing on how we keep people in the business.
 How do we make conditions right, so our turnover is so low that our recruitment burden is actually reduced?”
 Stocks said.
 “We (try to) get things right in terms of working conditions, people engaging with the brand, having fun with what they do, and realizing how important what they do is –” getting to be a part of creating life-long memories for families.